兀兰北 | ஊட்லண்ட்ஸ் நார்த்

 Woodlands North station opened for passenger service on 31 January 2020.

 First / Last Train Timings

-|Thomson-East Coast Line – TE1 Woodlands North
+|Thomson-East Coast Line – (TE1) Woodlands North

 |Destination||First Train||Last Train|

-|L1||Street level||Bus stops, Taxi stand, pick-up/drop-off point|
+|L1||Street Level||Bus stops, Taxi stand, pick-up/drop-off point|

-|Platform B||Thomson-East Coast Line towards Woodlands South|
+|Platform B||Thomson-East Coast Line towards TE22 Gardens by the Bay|

 Thomson-East Coast Line (B2):